Jaseci-Labs/jaseci/docs/docs/docs/development/std_actions/8_std.md

 ```
 ### Output

-Print on to the termnial.
+Print on to the terminal.

 ```jac
 data = {